franroad/gcp-devops/readme.md

 4. Specify where to find the[*Cloud Build Configuration file*](https://github.com/franroad/gcp-devops/blob/main/cloud_build_config/cloudbuild.yaml) when creating the trigger.
 <img src="https://github.com/franroad/gcp-devops/blob/gke-cloudbuild/images/path_cloud_build_file.png">

-5. Create a ns in Kubernetes where the deployment and the service will be created.
+5. Create a ns in Kubernetes where the deployment and the service will be deployed.
 6. Create a new branch that will contain the GKE deployment/service files that the trigger will detect when merging with the **main** branch or commit directly to the main branch.
 7. Create [*CRD*](https://github.com/franroad/gcp-devops/blob/gke-cloudbuild/k8s_crd/deployment-service.yaml) to deploy the  application and  service in K8's along with building the image via cloud build Job.

 ## Conclusions

-- Cloud build Works seameslly with github and in a quick way.
+- Cloud build Works seamesly with github and in a quick and responsive way.
 - Great Serverless solution.
 - Great interface for debugging the Job.